lydell/vim-like-key-notation/README.md

 capslock isn’t, which means that capslock cannot be taken into account.
 Instead it is assumed to always be off.

+(Edit: Two years later, it turns out that it actually _is_ possible to detect capslock, by using [`event.getModifierState`].
+The correct shift state can then be detected using `var shift = event.shiftKey !== event.getModifierState("CapsLock")`, but I haven’t bothered updating vim-like-key-notation with this.)

 The numpad is an exception. `event.key` is used there even if the current layout is set to be ignored.
 That’s because it is not possible to correctly emulate it.